Carnival in White

 Carnival in White (Karneval in Weiß) is a 1952 West German comedy film directed by Hans Albin and Harry R. Sokal, starring Adrian Hoven, Hannelore Bollmann and Lucie Englisch.
 It was made at the Bavaria Studios in Munich and on location at the Swiss resort town St. Moritz.
 The film's sets were designed by Ernst H. Albrecht.

 Synopsis

 A young engineer has plans to construct a new ski jump that will help boost tourism in the Alpine ski resort.
-He manages to secure the financial backing of a man who had emigrated to the United States many years earlier and is now a great success.
+He manages to secure the financial backing of a former local resident who emigrated to the United States many years ago and is now a rich man.
 However the engineer's involvement with his daughter Peggy provokes the jealousy of his fiancée Annelies.